-The COOL investigators hope to begin enrollment in Jan 2018 and will complete patient accrual by Jan 2020 with initial expedited publication of results in July 2020.
-COOL-Max versus COOL-Lite: The study will be powered to detect a mortality difference between the 2 allocated therapies (COAST-SSP study).
-Thus the critical determinant of a potential geographical site being able to participate is ethical approval and willingness to randomly allocate eligible patients to either study protocol.
+The COOL investigators plan to begin enrollment in July 2018 and hope to complete patient accrual by July 2021 with initial expedited publication of results in January 2022.

+COOL-Max versus COOL-Lite: The study will be powered to detect a mortality difference between the 2 allocated therapies.
+Thus, the critical determinant of a potential geographical site being able to participate is ethical approval and willingness to randomly allocate eligible patients to either study protocol.
 All sites will be requested to obtain serum and peritoneal fluid samples for Biomediator level determination (COOL-Max).
 If a site does not have the laboratory or financial resources however to collect and process study samples for Biomediator analysis they will be eligible to participate without the collection of the Biomediator samples (COOL-Lite).
 COOL-Mic: will also be considered regarding understanding the microbiology of secondary peritonitis in the OA arm of COOL-Lite and to follow the subsequent modifications in microbiologic flora including and patients in the CLOSED arm who require reoperation https://clinicaltrials.gov/ct2/show/NCT03163095